j-Abban/newsletter-sign-up-with-success-message/README.md

 ### Built with

-mantic HTML5 markup: Ensured the structure of the page is meaningful and accessible.
+Semantic HTML5 markup: Ensured the structure of the page is meaningful and accessible.
 CSS custom properties: Utilized variables for easier styling adjustments.
 Flexbox: Employed for layout and alignment of elements.
 CSS Grid: Used for organizing the layout of specific components.